Bitrue-exchange/USDT-M-Future-open-api-docs/README.md

 Security: None
 Endpoints under Public section can be accessed freely **without** requiring any `API-key` or `signature`

-This endpoint  check server Time
+This endpoint checks server Time

 ###### parameters